-Businesses and individuals count on Stephenson, Chávarri & Lambert, LLC for advice and representation with their immigration concerns.
+Businesses and individuals count on Stephenson, Chávarri & Dawson, LLC for advice and representation with their immigration concerns.
 Our firm has strong links to several of the consular offices in the city of New Orleans and elsewhere.
 We employ an official translator, certified by the Administrative Office of the United States Courts, and most of our attorneys speak at least one foreign language.

 Our attorneys are experienced in all aspects of American immigration and nationality law.
 The firm provides comprehensive immigration services to businesses and individuals located throughout the United States and from around the world.

-Stephenson, Chávarri & Lambert, LLC is committed to providing exceptional service to our clients.
+Stephenson, Chávarri & Dawson, LLC is committed to providing exceptional service to our clients.
 We track developments in immigration law and use technology for research, client communication and case management to provide quality services efficiently.

 In addition to assisting with immigration law matters, our attorneys defend immigrants who have been arrested or charged with crimes.
 We use our experience in both immigration and criminal defense to help non-citizens understand how a criminal conviction can affect their immigration status.
 Our lawyers work hard to defend immigrants against charges that could result in their deportation or removal if they are found guilty.